solgaardlab/neurophox/README.md

 ## Contributions

-The module is under development and is not yet stable.
+`neurophox` is under development and is not yet stable.
 We welcome pull requests and contributions from the broader community.

 If you would like to contribute, please submit a pull request.
 If you find a bug, please submit an issue on Github.